mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ### CADENCE GRAPH WHILE WATCHING
 ![Cadendes](/assets/jpg/cadence-20210112.jpeg)

-Effort on the bike was light and easy; basically one gear and letting my legs spin for an hour.
+Effort on the bike was **light and easy**; basically one gear and letting my legs spin for an hour.
 I was still getting sweaty without the fan going.

 All in all, a really good _"Bread and Butter"_ kind of training day (and a good day at work).

-One thing I am a bit peeved at is the timing of booking swimming.
+One thing I am a bit peeved at is my timing at getting a swim lane booked.
 Two days in a row I have been shut out from getting a spot at Esquimalt.

 <!---->
 ## WEDNESDAY JAN 13